ChronoCoders/velocitypay/velo-chain/velo-chain-README.md

 # Velo Chain - Substrate Blockchain Node

-The blockchain layer of VeloPay - a custom Substrate-based chain with specialized pallets for payment operations.
+The blockchain layer of VeloPay – a **custom Substrate-based chain** with specialized pallets for payment operations.

+> ⚠️ This chain is fully private/custom.
+It does **not** connect to Polkadot/Kusama networks or any public explorers.

 ---